Mental Health Facilities Woodstock, IL

 Rosecrance Dakota Center - 9.7 miles from Woodstock, IL

 Rosecrance Dakota Center is a mental health clinic in Crystal Lake, Illinois, located at 620 Dakota Street, 60012.
 Rosecrance Dakota Center offers outpatient treatment.
-Rosecrance Dakota Center provides couples/family therapy, behavior modification and trauma therapy to young adults and children / adolescents.
+Rosecrance Dakota Center provides activity therapy, trauma therapy and individual psychotherapy to children / adolescents and young adults.
 Rosecrance Dakota Center also supports transitional age young adults.
-Some other services provided by Rosecrance Dakota Center include case management, intensive case management and education services.
+Some other services provided by Rosecrance Dakota Center include intensive case management, case management and education services.

 Learn More